-For an accurate pressure check, have at least 2 other top burners burning.
+For an accurate pressure check have at least 2 other top burners burning.
 Be sure the gas supply inlet pressure is at least one inch above specified range manifold pressure.

 The gas supply pressure should never be over 14 inches W.C.
-When properly adjusted for natural gas, the W.C. pressure is 4 inches; for LP gas, the W.C. pressure is 10 inches.
-The range was factory adjusted for use with natural gas.
-It may have been converted for use with LP gas in step 2.
+When properly adjusted for Natural Gas the W.C. pressure is 4 inches; for LP Gas the W.C. pressure is 10 inches.
+The serial plate, located under the main top in the burner box area, indicates for which type of gas your range was factory adjusted.

-To Make Electrical Connection (on electric ignition models)
+To Make Electrical Connection (if range has electric ignition)